quantonganh/blog/2019/10/11/how-do-I-build-this-blog.md

 ---
 title: How do I build this blog?
 date: Fri Oct 11 09:34:20 +07 2019
-description: Why I want to write a static site generator instead of using Hugo and GitHub Pages?
+description: Why I want to build this blog from ground up instead of using Hugo and GitHub Pages?
 categories:
     - Programming
 tags:
     - golang
-    - static-site-generator
 ---
 ![Raspberry Pi 4](/2019/10/11/pi4.jpg)